MetroPictures/MPCore/README.md

 ### CDN

 An [FTP server](https://github.com/MetroPictures/MPCDN) exists to push the necessary files to the sculptures (which are, of course, too large to be hosted here).
 Conventionally, each sculpture should have a `prompts` folder (full of mp3s for the IVR to "say").
 If the sculpture includes video, a `video` folder is required.
+Video is in HTML5, so all assets must be web-compatible.
+Assets in this folder will be placed in `media/video/viz` on the sculpture (as the `media/video` folder will hold html and javascript files).

 ### Testing Console